Puppetry: Australia

 The Aboriginal peoples of Australia have a long tradition of oral storytelling which goes back many thousands of years.
-They used masks and other objects to convey deep and meaningful themes about morality and nature.
+They used masks and other objects to convey themes about morality and nature.
 Masks were carved from wood and heavily decorated with paint and feathers.

-In Australia in the 1960s, Peter Scriven founded the Marionette Theatre of Australia and staged beautiful marionette productions such as The Tintookies, Little Fella Bindi, The Explorers and The Water Babies.
+In Australia in the 1960s, Peter Scriven founded the Marionette Theatre of Australia and staged marionette productions such as The Tintookies, Little Fella Bindi, The Explorers and The Water Babies.

 Phillip Edmiston, who worked alongside Peter Scriven at the Marionette Theatre of Australia, went on to mount in 1977 a lavish marionette production of The Grand Adventure under the umbrella of his own company, Theatrestrings.
 With 127 marionettes, the A$120,000 production opened in Nambour in the Civic Hall on 28 May 1977 and subsequently toured to Sydney, Melbourne and Brisbane.
 The musical was composed by Eric Gross with book and lyrics by Hal Saunders.
 The story broadly told of Captain James Cook's South Sea Island voyage with botanist Joseph Banks on HMS Endeavour.
 Edmiston went on to tour Queensland throughout the 1980s and 1990s with numerous productions with his new company Queensland Marionette Theatre.

 Bilbar Puppet Theatre, established by Barbara Turnbull and her husband Bill Turnbull, toured Australia extensively under the auspices of the Queensland Arts Council in the 1970s and 1980s.
 Their shows included The Lucky Charm, Funnybone, Mozart's opera Bastien and Bastienne, and Lazy Liza.
 Bilbar Puppet Theatre's puppets are now held at the Queensland Performing Arts Centre, Brisbane.
 David Poulton toured marionette shows via the Queensland Arts Council along his 'Strings and Things' with his wife Sally for many years from the late 1970s.
 Gwen and Peter Iliffe also toured with Puppet People.
 One of their shows was Bees Hey using the music of Bizet.
 Another successful group were Ehmer Puppets.

-David Hamilton, one of the last remaining marionette puppeteers in Australia, tours independently and formerly toured under the auspices of the Queensland Arts Council.
+David Hamilton tours independently and formerly toured under the auspices of the Queensland Arts Council.
 Some of his puppets were displayed in a special puppet exhibition mounted at the Queensland Performing Arts Complex in 2018.

 Comedian and radio broadcaster Jamie Dunn was famous for his Muppet-style character, Agro, who featured on several Seven Network television programs throughout the 1980s and 1990s.